XHTML Mobile Profile

-XHTML Mobile Profile (XHTML MP) is a hypertextual computer language standard designed specifically for mobile phones and other resource-constrained devices.
+XHTML Mobile Profile (XHTML MP) is an obsolete hypertextual computer language designed specifically for mobile phones and other resource-constrained devices.

 It is an XHTML document type defined by the Open Mobile Alliance.
 XHTML-MP is derived from XHTML Basic 1.0 by adding XHTML Modules, with later versions of the standard adding more modules.
 However, for certain modules, XHTML-MP does not mandate a complete implementation so an XHTML-MP browser may not be fully conforming on all modules.

-The XHTML MP 1.2 DTD is the current recommendation, finalized in March 2008.

 XHTML Basic 1.1 became a W3C Recommendation in July 2008, superseding XHTML-MP 1.2.